gestimation/cifmodeling/README.md

 ## Return

-This function return a list object that includes:
+This function returns a list object that includes:

 - `coefficient` — regression coefficients

 - `cov` — variance-covariance matrix for regression coefficients

-- `diagnosis.statistics` — a data frame containing inverse probability
+- `diagnostic.statistics` — a data frame containing inverse probability
   weights, influence functions, and predicted potential outcomes

 - `summary` — a summary of estimated exposure effects